GroovinChip/dart_class_generator/README.md

   1. Download the zip file from the latest release
   2. Extract the zip
   3. Run the exe from inside the `runner` folder OR right-click the exe and create a shortcut to place anywhere you want
+- If you find a bug or if you have a specific feature that you'd like to see implemented please file an issue.
+Thanks!

 ## Current Features:
 - Create a Dart dynamically based on user input: